claude-plugins · handoff

 resume options

-The save → resume pipeline
+The save → resume loop

 /handoff:save